Pramallika/Technical_Assessment_TestEng/docs/Exploratory_Testing_Documentation.md

 ---

 ## 1. Test Charter
-**Objective**:To evaluate the functionality and usability of the e-commerce website, focusing on core features and identifying any unexpected behaviors during interaction.
+**Objective**:To evaluate the functionality and usability of (https://www.saucedemo.com/v1/index.html) website, focusing on core features and identifying any unexpected behaviors during interaction.
 **Scope**: This exploratory test focused on the login process, product listing, shopping cart functionality, and menu navigation.

 ---